carallon/io-module-developer-guide/source/api/timer.rst

 Usage Example
 *************

-To run a countdown timer to perform an action after a delay
+To run a countdown timer to perform an action after a delay.

 main.lua
 ========